industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     it resolves to be `False`.

 !!!
 Note "What should a test test?"
-    Because DESDEO is currently mainly developed my researchers, we do not have the time or resources to implement tests in a systematic fashion.
+    Because DESDEO is currently mainly developed by researchers, we do not have the time or resources to implement tests in a systematic fashion.
     I.e., unit tests for every single feature, and then more comprehensive tests.
 Instead, we have taken a code-coverage approach, where